-656 people living in Hideout.
-As in 2008, the majority of the 2010 population was housed in the Todd Hollow Apartment Complex.
+In 2010, the US Census showed 656 people living in Hideout.
+As in 2008, the majority of the 2010 population was housed in the Todd Hollow Apartment Complex, since renamed the Deer Mountain Affordable Community.
 Since then, developers have continued to build a number of new luxury homes throughout Hideout.
 Projects approved by this first Town administration include high-end condos, townhomes, and single-family homes, many of which are already completed or currently under construction.